ian-r-rose/binder-workspace-demo/README.md

 and open binder with a default URL pointing to JupyterLab.

-This demo used the default workspace (which is shown when you navigate to `/lab`), but it is also possible to export to named workspaces, which may be useful if your repository wants to use several different layouts.
+This demo used the default workspace (which is shown when you navigate to `/lab`), but it is also possible to import to named workspaces, which may be useful if your repository wants to use several different layouts.